 The Board has considered it inappropriate to establish an internal audit function, given the size of the Group.
 However, this decision will be reviewed as the operations of the Group develop.

+Report of the Directors

-The Directors present their report with the financial statements of the Company and the Group for the year ended 30 June 2012.
+The Directors present their report with the financial statements of the Company and the Group for the year ended 30 June 2013.